SARARANJBAR/MRI_SkullStripping_niftynet/README.md

 file.

 - Our config file is available in config/config.ini
-- Trained models are available in models/ folder.
+- Trained models are available in models/

 ## inference